Privacy Notice for Students

 We explain how we use your personal information in more detail below.

 Purposes for which MFC uses your personal information

 We will use your personal information primarily for the purpose of providing our assessment services to you.
 This will involve giving you feedback and guidance to help you make informed choices about your future educational choices and careers.
 We use the information that we collect about you to tailor our feedback and guidance to you and your specific educational background, interests and career preferences.
 We do not use the results of the assessments to make decisions for or about you.

-MyFutureChoice’s legal basis for processing your personal information in this way is through your consent in agreeing to participate in the careers programme, and we ask the school or independent careers advisor to obtain your consent to share that data with us.
-The processing is also necessary for our legitimate interests, which are to hold our careers events and provide our assessment programmes to you as explained above.
+MFC’s legal basis for processing your personal information in this way is that the processing is necessary for our legitimate interests, which are to provide our website and assessment programmes to you (and occasionally to hold careers events) as explained above.
 You are not obliged to provide your personal information to us but, without it, we are unlikely to be able to provide you with feedback and specific guidance on your future educational choices and careers.

 Protecting and developing our business: